-Graphic panel mounted to metal structure, on concrete base, with panel mounted at an angle and low enough so as to be viewed easily by children and to meet code; and not obstruct the viewing area.
+Graphic panel mounted to metal structure, on concrete base, with panel mounted at an angle and low enough so as to be viewed easily by children, meet code, and not obstruct the viewing area.
 Placed at visible locations throughout the campus areas.

-Design and installation of campus "you are here" maps is coordinated by the University Planner's Office.
+Design and installation of campus "you are here" maps is coordinated by Planning and Communication.

-sample map
+Sample map

-example of campus map installed on concrete base
+Example of campus map installed on concrete base